LiamMorrow/LiftLog/Docs/FeedProcess.md

 ### Payload Encryption

 As mentioned, Feed Item payloads are first signed, then encrypted with AES-CBC.
-AES-CBC makes no guarantees about the authenticity of encrypted payloads, and as such it is possible (however of extremely small risk in liftlog's case) for an attacker to modify messages without the original key assuming they know some constant part of the unencrypted payload.
-This is described well by [this post by Seald](https://www.seald.io/blog/3-common-mistakes-when-implementing-encryption), of which LiftLog has no affiliation.
+AES-CBC makes no guarantees about the authenticity of encrypted payloads, and as such it is possible for an attacker to modify messages without the original key assuming they know some constant part of the unencrypted payload.
+This is described well by [this post by Seald](https://www.seald.io/blog/3-common-mistakes-when-implementing-encryption).

 Why not use AES-GCM, which DOES provide authenticity of messages?
 Simply because it was not available at the time of writing on iOS.
 This is tracked here https://github.com/dotnet/runtime/issues/94848.
 We may revisit this when it becomes available.